Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/encoders/README.md

     If imported successsfuly, you should see the data format to be something like this
     > {"text": ["Share my location with Hillary's sister", "Send my current location to my father"], "label": [5, 5]}

-2. `Converting the format`: Now are converting the format from the SNIPS out of the box to the format that can be ingested by biencoder.
+2. `Converting the format` from the SNIPS out of the box to the format that can be ingested by biencoder.
     ```python
     import pandas as pd
     from sklearn.model_selection import train_test_split